 • Use baked sweet potatoes instead of boiled sweet potatoes for a richer, more concentrated flavor.

-• Cover crust edges with a pie ring or with aluminum foil to prevent over-browning.
+• Cover crust edges with a pie crust shield or with aluminum foil to prevent over-browning.
 Check the baking pie after 30 minutes in the oven to ensure the crust is not getting too brown, and if it is, cover it.

 • If you prefer a cold sweet potato pie (I do!), allow the pie to cool completely and store (covered) in the fridge for about 2-4 hours or overnight.
 The flavors are even better the next day!